vafakaramzadegan/Phpy/README.md

 ## Usage
 Please note that Phpy does not currently support Microsoft Windows.

-First, install Phpy using composer:
+Phpy can be installed using composer:

 `$ composer require vafakaramzadegan/phpy`

-and then include it in your php script:
+after installation, include it in your php script:

 ```php
 <?php